NREL/HPC/docs/Documentation/Systems/Kestrel/Running/example_sbatch.md

     cd /scratch/$USER
     srun my_graphics_intensive_scripting
     ```
-    *Currently, `source /nopt/nrel/apps/gpu_stack/env_cpe23.sh` is necessary to access GPU modules.
-This is subject to change as the system improves.*

-    The `CUDA_VISIBLE_DEVICES` environment variable specifies the GPU(s) your programs will run on, and is included for the sake of completeness.
-Read more about this environment variable [here](https://developer.nvidia.com/blog/cuda-pro-tip-control-gpu-visibility-cuda_visible_devices/).

 ??? example "Sample batch script to utilize Local Disk ($TMPDIR) on standard compute nodes"
     On Kestrel, 256 of the standard compute nodes have 1.7TB of local disk space.
 Be sure to use the flag `SBATCH --tmp=<LOCAL_DISK_REQUEST>` to request a node with local disk space.
 If this is not included, there is a chance your job will get on a node without disk space, where it will use RAM instead.